 - 1. The person supported passes active screening for signs and symptoms of, and potential exposure to COVID-19 every time they re-enter the congregate living site, in addition to being required to be screened twice daily. - 2.
 The person supported performs proper hand hygiene upon exit and entry of the residential location and is assisted by staff when support is required. - 3.
 Hand hygiene must be performed (using hand sanitizer regularly including upon entry/exit of building / spaces and after touching objects) while in the community.
-The person receiving support must be capable of completing this or supports are put in place to ensure this is completed.

-- 4. The person supported can wear a face covering/mask (cloth mask is acceptable) when entering indoor spaces or when they are within 6 feet/2 meters of others in outdoor spaces.
+The person receiving support must be capable of completing this or supports are put in place to ensure this is completed. - 4.
+The person supported can wear a face covering/mask (cloth mask is acceptable) when entering indoor spaces or when they are within 6 feet/2 meters of others in outdoor spaces.
 Staff assist the person supported to obtain a face covering/mask and facilitate how to use the mask during the short-stay absence.
 Note: if one of the exceptions for masking outlined in regulations under Reopening Ontario (A Flexible Approach to COVID-19) Act, 2020, applies to the person supported, they are not required to wear a mask. - 5.
 The person supported is encouraged to adhere to physical distancing practice as much as possible as well as adhere to any current local Public Health Unit advice related to local conditions and requirements. - 6.
-As much as possible, people supported should avoid crowded indoor places, and interactions with multiple people.
-It is recommended that people receiving support use outdoor patios or use take out and have picnic outdoors.
+It is encouraged, but not mandatory, that people receiving support use outdoor patios or use take out and have picnic outdoors.
 Masks should only be removed indoors to eat or drink, and then immediately put back on. - 7.
 While it is recommended that CLOC staff accompany the individual, staff may not be required to attend if their direct support is not required for safety and wellbeing.
-Each request/plan for short stay absence/outing without staff, must be approved by Supervisor and Operations Manager. - 8.
-The family/friend must read, and agree to follow CLOC's Visitors Guidelines and the - 9.
-Infectious Diseases/IPAC procedures outlined.
+Each outing without staff, must be approved by Supervisor. - 8.
+The family/friend must read, and agree to follow CLOC's Visitors Guidelines and the Infectious Diseases/IPAC procedures outlined.